How We Create

 We’re committed to providing everyone we serve with products made more sustainably and responsibly.

-Our goal is to increase the percentage of sustainable sourced cotton in our private label items more than the conventional alternative through partnerships that work with farmers to reduce chemicals, water usage, carbon and provide better resources for land health.
-Working with Better Cotton is part of our strategy to achieve this goal.
+Our goal is to increase the percentage of cotton in our private brands that is sourced using more sustainable practices than conventional cotton, through partnerships that work with farmers to reduce chemicals, water usage and carbon emissions.
+We work with the Better Cotton Initiative as part of this effort.

-Our goal is to increase the percentage of sustainable sourced viscose in our private label items more than conventional alternatives by ensuring that the wood pulp fiber materials were not derived from ancient or endangered forests.
-Our work is supported by membership in The Canopy Initiative.
+Our goal is to increase the percentage of viscose in our private brands that is sourced using more sustainable practices than conventional viscose, including ensuring that wood pulp fiber materials are not derived from ancient or endangered forests.
+This work is supported by our membership in Canopy.

 It matters to us that the products we carry are produced with demonstrated efforts to protect workers and the environment.